 These terms give guidance that a practice is not recommended: “should not” or “not recommended”.

-Document format

-In this document, these formats are used for technical specifications and data examples.

-This is a sample encoding specification

-<type name="short" primitiveType="int16" semanticType="int" />

-This is sample data as it would be transmitted on the wire

-10270000

-References

-Related FIX Standards

-Simple Open Framing Header, FIX Protocol, Limited.
-Version 1.0 Draft Standard specification has been published at

-For FIX semantics, see the current FIX message specification, which is currently with Extension Packs.

-Dependencies on other standards

-SBE is dependent on several industry standards.
-Implementations must conform to these standards to interoperate.
-Therefore, they are normative for SBE.

-IEEE 754-2008 A Standard for Binary Floating-Point Arithmetic

-ISO 639-1:2002 Codes for the representation of names of languages - Part 1: Alpha-2 code

-ISO 3166-1:2013 Codes for the representation of names of countries and their subdivisions - Part 1: Country codes

-ISO 4217:2015 Codes for the representation of currencies and funds

-ISO 8601:2004 Data elements and interchange formats - Information interchange - Representation of dates and times

-ISO 10383:2012 Securities and related financial instruments - Codes for exchanges and market identification (MIC)

-XML 1.1 schema standards are located here W3C XML Schema

 Field Encoding

 Field aspects

 A field is a unit of data contained by a FIX message.
-Every field has the following aspects: semantic data type, encoding, and metadata.
-They will be specified in more detail in the sections on data type encoding and message schema but are introduced here as an overview.
+Every field has the following aspects: semantic datatype, encoding, and metadata.
+They will be specified in more detail in the sections on datatype encoding and message schema but are introduced here as an overview.

-Semantic data type
+Semantic datatype

+FIX datatype

-The FIX semantic data type of a field tells a data domain in a broad sense, for example, whether it is numeric or character data, or whether it represents a time or price.
-Simple Binary Encoding represents all of the semantic data types that FIX protocol has defined across all encodings.
-In message specifications, FIX data type is declared with attribute semanticType.
-See the section FIX datatype summary2.2 below for a listing of those FIX types.
+The FIX semantic datatype of a field tells a data domain in a broad sense, for example, whether it is numeric or character data, or whether it represents a time or price.
+Simple Binary Encoding represents all of the semantic datatypes that FIX protocol has defined across all encodings.
+In message specifications, FIX datatype is declared with attribute semanticType.
+See the section FIX datatype summary for details.

+Generic datatype

+A datatype is defined as a combination of a value space and a lexical space.
+Value space is the range of its possible values while lexical space is how those values are represented in a message encoding, in this case SBE.
+Value space of datatypes is defined using the vocabulary in ISO/IEC 11404:2007 Information technology – General-Purpose Datatypes (GPD).
+That standard defines types independently of platform and programming language.

 Encoding

-Encoding tells how a field of a specific data type is encoded on the wire.
-An encoding maps a FIX data type to either a simple, primitive data type, such as a 32bit signed integer, or to a composite type.
+Encoding tells how a field of a specific datatype is encoded on the wire.
+An encoding maps a FIX datatype to either a simple, primitive datatype, such as a 32-bit signed integer, or to a composite type.
 A composite type is composed of two or more simple primitive types.
-For example, the FIX data type Price is encoded as a decimal, a composite type containing a mantissa and an exponent.
-Note that many fields may share a data type and an encoding.
-The sections that follow explain the valid encodings for each data type.
+For example, the FIX datatype Price is encoded as a decimal, a composite type containing a mantissa and an exponent.
+Note that many fields may share a datatype and an encoding.
+The sections that follow explain the valid encodings for each datatype.

 Metadata